laurelherting/lmh-headspace/AWS/security.md

   * any available compute resource can service any request

 ### Distribute Load to Multiple Nodes
-* use push or pull method
+* Use push or pull method
   * push: use ELB to distribute workloads
     * ELB routes incoming application requests across multiple EC2 instances
   * configure Network ELB with Static Elastic IP address